grantcopley/cbwire-custom-loader-example/readme.md

 # CBWIRE Custom Loader Example

-This is a simple of how to create a custom loader for CBWIRE when using `wire:navigate` for SPA applications.
+This is a simple example of how to create a custom loader for CBWIRE when using `wire:navigate` for SPA applications.

 ## Setup